China, Canada in talks as tougher canola standard nears

+* Toshiba: Considering options including IPO for Landis+Gyr (Recasts with Toshiba filing)

-WINNIPEG, Manitoba Canada and China are in talks about Beijing's plans to toughen its standard on Canadian canola imports, an industry official said on Monday, just days before the change takes effect.
+WINNIPEG, Manitoba, March 28 Canada and China are in talks about Beijing's plans to toughen its standard on Canadian canola imports, an industry official said on Monday, days ahead of the change taking effect.

 China's quarantine authority, AQSIQ, notified the Canadian Food Inspection Agency (CFIA) last month that it would allow no more than 1 percent of foreign material, such as straw and seeds from other plants, in canola shipments starting April 1.
 The current limit is 2.5 percent.